Do you love animals? Check out these knitting charities for animals–both pets and wildlife!–and free patterns to use

 Even if it was written a week ago, during the interim it’s possible that the coffers could have been filled.

 Nowhere is this rule of thumb more essential: contact the organization before you get started.
 Call or email or even send a Facebook message.

-If the organization doesn’t respond within a day or two, chances are good that they’re either a) swamped or b) no longer in need.
+If the organization doesn’t respond within a week, chances are good that they’re either a) swamped or b) no longer in need.

 As of this writing, all of the following organizations are fully operational and would love your donations.
 (But check first if you’ve never donated to them before, anyway!)

 Real Ways to Knit for Real Animals in Need

 The Snuggles Project: The Snuggles Project mission is simple.
 They ask you to create “snuggles” — soft, warm, knitted or crocheted blankets – for animals living in shelters.

 The blankets not only help calm homeless animals, but they also help create a more homey and less industrial feel for animal shelters.

 Comfort for Critters: Like the Snuggles Project, this organization collects knitted and crocheted blankets and distributes them to animal shelters to help keep homeless animals warm and comforted.

 Battersea Dogs & Cats Home: in the United Kingdom, this rescue organization operates shelters in three different locations.
 They provide three different patterns — for blankets and two kinds of cat toys — and invite knitters to create them for the dogs and cats in their care.